anthonyjatoba/codewars/7 kyu/Enumerable Magic #5- True for Just One?/README.md

 # [Enumerable Magic #5- True for Just One?](https://www.codewars.com/kata/54599705cbae2aa60b0011a4)
 ## Task

 Create a function called `one` that accepts two params:

 * a sequence
 * a function

-and returns true only if the function in the params returns true for exactly one item in the sequence.
+and returns `true` only if the function in the params returns `true` for exactly one (`1`) item in the sequence.

 ## Example